 Ralph Vaughan Williams, Maurice Duruflé, Sibelius, Samuel Barber, and other American composers.
 He also recently conducted multiple performances of the world’s longest running musical: Claude-Michel Schönberg’s Les Miserables, and performed piano works by J.S.
 Bach, Haydn, L.v.
 Beethoven, Chopin, Franz Liszt, and Debussy.

-David Chin is currently a member of the renowned Christ Church Schola Cantorum in Rochester.
+David Chin is currently a member of the renowned Christ Church Schola Cantorum in Rochester, New York.
 He also sings with the Voices ensemble, Eastman Chorale, and Eastman-Rochester Chorus.